Table of Contents

 Earn Your Humanities Credits With StraighterLine

-StraighterLine offers a wide range of humanities courses that can earn you credit toward your school’s graduation requirements or start you on your path to a new career.
-Our credits are transferable to over 150 schools and are recommended for credit by the American Council on Education at even more colleges.
+Now that we're answered the question "what are humanities classes", given some examples, and clarified career opportunities, it's time to get started!
+StraighterLine offers a range of humanities courses that can earn you credit toward your school’s graduation requirements or start you on your path to a new career.
+Our credits are transferable to over 180 schools and are recommended for credit by the American Council on Education at even more colleges.
 Try a humanities course with us today and see where it can take you!